 - Accelerate preventive programmes, which proactively engage those at greatest risk of poor health outcomes;

 - Restore activity to usual levels where clinically appropriate, and reach out proactively to clinically vulnerable patients and those whose care may have been delayed;

 - Ensure datasets are complete and timely, to underpin an understanding of and response to inequalities.

 Many practices and some CCGs are already looking to sign up.
-During the pilot phase we have an excellent response from patients who were invited to complete the questionnaire.
+During the pilot phase OPC had an excellent response from patients who were invited to complete the questionnaire.
 From the received patients’ feedback, it is emerged that majority of symptomatic people have not been tested or consulted a doctor.
 Some have had prolonged and serious symptoms for months without seeing health professional.

 The full scientific analysis of received patient feedback, portraying the real situation in communities, will follow soon.

 For further details and information about participation in the Programme can be requested from OPC at email@example.com.

 On behalf of Prof David Price (University of Aberdeen) and the Steering Committee: